-Florida Senate considers fate of sheriff removed by governor
+Panel backs removal of sheriff over school shooting response

 TALLAHASSEE, Fla.
-(AP) — The tragedy of the Parkland school massacre framed a developing political drama Monday in Florida’s capital, as the state Senate began considering whether to reinstate a county sheriff over the objections of Republican Gov. Ron DeSantis.
+(AP) — The tragedy of the Parkland school massacre framed a developing political drama in Florida’s capital, as a divided legislative panel on Monday sided with the state’s Republican governor in removing a county sheriff accused of mishandling the response to the shooting that killed 17 people.

+The mostly party line vote by Florida’s Senate Rules Committee sends the matter to the full chamber, which is expected to consider it Wednesday.

-Just days after taking office in January, DeSantis suspended Broward County Sheriff Scott Israel, faulting the lawman’s handling of the Feb.
-14, 2018, shootings that killed 17 people at Marjory Stoneman Douglas High School.
+The highly charged session was a victory for Gov. Ron DeSantis, who suspended Broward County Sheriff Scott Israel just days after taking office in January.
+DeSantis faulted Israel’s handling of the Feb.
+14, 2018, shootings that took the lives of 15 students and two staffers at Marjory Stoneman Douglas High School.

-If the Republican majority Senate sides with DeSantis it would be rejecting the recommendation of an official it appointed to investigate the suspension.
+The committee rejected the recommendation of an official the Senate had appointed to investigate the suspension.
 That investigator, former state Rep. Dudley Goodlette, concluded that DeSantis was wrong to remove the sheriff from his job.

-“There was a case to be made, it just wasn’t made,” Goodlette told the Senate Rules Committee during a long day of testimony that was expected to extend into the night.
+“There was a case to be made, it just wasn’t made,” Goodlette told the committee.

+Afterward, Israel said that if the full Senate finalizes his ouster, he will seek election for his old job.

+His lawyer, Benedict Kuehne, called the proceedings “a shill” for the governor.

+Israel’s allies on the panel — all Democrats — argued that removing Israel circumvented the will of the voters in Broward County.

-The hearings welled with emotion when some relatives of those killed in the Parkland tragedy addressed the panel.
+Some relatives of those killed in the Parkland tragedy gave emotionally charged testimony to the panel.

 “Even after 20 months, it is difficult to find meaning in this tragedy,” said Ryan Petty, whose 14-year-old daughter Alaina died in the massacre.